emystein/gatling-sbt-plugin-demo/demo.md

 ## How do I describe the test with Gatling?
 Writing a **Simulation**.

-In Gatling, a simulation is the load test of a use case, written in Scala.
+In Gatling, a simulation is the load test of a use case, written in **Scala**.

-A simulation might be thought as a script defining sequences of HTTP requests and the expected results.
+A simulation might be thought as a script that defines sequences of HTTP requests and the expected results.

-Simulation code is stored in regular .scala files.
+Simulation code is stored in regular *.scala* files.

 ---